Is lavender oil safe for dogs? Not only is it safe, it is basically, a multipurpose aromatherapy first aid kit for your fur baby…

 When used safely and correctly, lavender essential oil has a number of health-giving benefits as a natural sedative, itch-soother and antibacterial that will make both you and your dog’s life easier…

-Calming and Comforting Your Dog
+Calming and Comforting Your Dog Anxious Dog

 Nothing is more heart breaking than seeing your beloved pet fearful or anxious.
 Fireworks, thunder, car rides, separation from their favorite person and being left alone are the most common triggers.
 This often grows worse as they get older when their physical and mental health starts to deteriorate.
 You may also have a hyperactive dog who has more energy than you can cope with and can be difficult to calm down.
 With this in mind, does lavender calm dogs?

-It’s calming sedative-like effects were confirmed in a 2006 study with dogs who had a history of car ride anxiety which found that they spent significantly more time resting and sitting and less time moving and vocalizing when exposed to the scent.
+Lavender's calming sedative-like effects were confirmed in a 2006 study with dogs who had a history of car ride anxiety which found that they spent significantly more time resting and sitting and less time moving and vocalizing when exposed to the scent.
 Another study on diffusing lavender in a dog shelter showed similar results.

-Soothing Skin Allergies, Small Burns and Wounds
+Soothing Itchy Skin, Allergies, Small Burns and Wounds

 Is your dog always scratching?
 It’s possible they may have allergic dermatitis.
-A powerful natural antihistamine and anti-inflammatory, lavender essential oil can help soothe your pets red, irritated and itchy skin.
+A powerful natural antihistamine and anti-inflammatory, lavender essential oil can help soothe your pet's red, irritated and itchy skin.
 Together with its anti-bacterial properties, lavender can also be useful for sun or skin burns, small cuts and wounds and bug bites.
 It even helps soothe and restore dry skin.

 Helping Reduce Pain